elastic/ecs-mapper/example/README.md

 ## Beats

-We already have a sample Filebeat configuration file based on the generated partial pipeline, at "example/beats/filebeat.yml".
-This sample config file reads the sample NDJSON log "example/log-sample.log" and outputs the converted docs to stdout.
+We already have an example Filebeat configuration file based on the generated pipeline, at "example/beats/filebeat.yml".
+This configuration file reads the sample NDJSON log "example/log-sample.log" and outputs the converted docs to stdout.

-Run Filebeat with this sample configuration file:
+Run Filebeat with this configuration:

 ```bash
 $filebeat_path/filebeat -c example/beats/filebeat.yml
 ```

-You should see an output similar to:
+Filebeat outputs the resulting event, with transformations applied:

 ```JSON
 {